amalnath-keyvalue/llm-compiler-demo/README.md

 ## 📋 Architecture

 - **Planner**: Streams tasks from LLM using LangChain Hub prompts
-- **Task Fetching Unit**: Dispatches tasks immediately when dependencies are met
+- **Scheduler**: Dispatches tasks immediately when dependencies are met
 - **Joiner**: Summarizes results and determines completion

 ## 🛠️ Setup